adarshgupta404/Maker-Springboot/README.md

 - `manufacturingProcess` (string, optional): The manufacturing process used by the supplier.

+- `sortBy` (string, optional): The sortBy will sort by CompanyName (default) or other column fields alphabetically.

+- `sortDirection` (string, optional): The sortDirection used for ordering in ascending or descending.

 - `page` (integer): The page number for paginated results.

 - `size` (integer): The size of the page for paginated results.

 ### Response